shervinea/cheatsheet-translation/tr/recurrent-neural-networks.md

 <br>

-**89. Attention weight ?
-The amount of attention that the output y<t> should pay to the activation a<t'> is given by ?<t,t'> computed as follows:**
+**89. Attention weight ― The amount of attention that the output y should pay to the activation a<t′> is given by α<t,t′> computed as follows:**

-&#10230; Dikkat ağırlığı - y <t> çıktısının a <t '> aktivasyonuna vermesi gereken dikkat miktarı, aşağıdaki gibi hesaplanan ? <t, t '> ile ifade edilir:
+&#10230; Dikkat ağırlığı ― Y çıktısının a<t′> aktivasyonuna vermesi gereken dikkat miktarı, aşağıdaki gibi hesaplanan α<t,t′> ile verilir:

 <br>